thundergnat/Base-Any/README.md

     sub to-base(Real $number, Integer $radix, :$precision = -15)

 * Where $radix is ±2 through ±4516.

-Works with any Real type value, though Rats and Nums will have limited precision in the less significant digits.
+Works with any Real type value, though Rats and Nums will have limited precision in the least significant digits.
 You may set a precision parameter if desired.
 Defaults to -15 (1e-15).
+Converting a Rat or Num to a base and back likely will not return the exact same number.
+Some rounding will likely be necessary if that is critical.

 Negative base numbers are encoded to always produce a positive result.
 Technically, there is no such thing as a negative Negative based number.

 --